Mhack03/LaptopInvDemo-Net9/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at mark.mordido@gmail.com.
+If you have any questions or suggestions, feel free to contact me at mark.mordido@gmail.com.

 Thank you for visiting my repository!